andyjwest/test-pages/public/posts/demi/oldonesa.md

 |10| hysterical

 #### General Atmosphere
 Worlds full of cosmic horror can look any number of ways.
-Monsters from outside the bounds of reality don't often give friendly aid, and the environment the inhabitants live in tends to sufer.
-Structures built for these extraplanar entities can look wildly diverse.
+Monsters from outside the bounds of reality don't often give friendly aid, and the environment the natives occupy is warped by their presence.
+Structures built for or by these extraplanar entities can look wildly diverse.
 Some might be simple churches that have small inconsistencies that hint at horrible secrets happening below the surface, while another might be a massive stone obelisk coated in unknown runes along side images depicting a writhing monster of flesh and bone.

 When describing your environments, start small.
 Cosmic horror melds well with mystery.
 The unknown is its own character that is always lurking at the edge of scene.
 Players should frequently be growing more concerned and suspicious of the ordinary.
 As one puzzle is solved, it reveals three more that have been hidden in plain sight all along.
 All eventually will point to our big bad, but ease into it to aid in the feel of cosmic horror.